WasmEdge/WasmEdge/README.md

 ### Contributing

 If you would like to contribute to the WasmEdge project, please refer to our [CONTRIBUTION](doc/contribution.md) document for details.
+If you are looking for ideas, checkout our [wish list](doc/wish_list.md)!

 ### Contact